wckansai2016/3d-wapuu/README.md

 == Data format ==

+For the 3DCG image, the animation

 .obj (cross-platform 3d-object format for the 3DCG image, the animation)

+.stl (stereolithography CAD data)

+For the 3D Printer image, the animation

-.stl (stereolithography CAD data for the 3D Printer)
+.stl (stereolithography CAD data)

 == Caution ==